mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 #### Loading a document

-    // we can still use a non-temporal load to get at "current" data var foo = session.Load<Foo>("foos/1");
+    // most of the time, we just load current data var foo = session.Load<Foo>("foos/1");

-    // this would have the same effect, but it's extraneous var foo = session.EffectiveNow().Load<Foo>("foos/1")
+    // this would have the same effect, but it's extraneous
+    // you should avoid using .Effective() for current data var foo = session.Effective(DateTimeOffset.UtcNow).Load<Foo>("foos/1")

     // we certainly might want to load as of some past or future date var foo = session.Effective(dto).Load<Foo>("foos/1")